ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 95. Build a bot that texts you, "You're doing fine".
 Block it.

-96. Attempt to mediate.
+96. Attempt to meditate.
 Remember that time you broke prod on a Friday lunchtime.

 97. Walk past your old office.
 Don't look in.
 Don't give it the satisfaction.